 We recognise that improving risk management in this area is a continuous process.
 This process is led by a project team, drawn from senior managers and leaders from across the business, which regularly reviews the effectiveness of the actions being taken.

-Jimmy Choo has engaged an internationally respected specialist organisation to manage an audit of our supply chain with a focus on slavery and human trafficking where general risks are identified.
-Currently, this focuses on Tier 1 suppliers, but this work is to be broadened to investigate and engage the broader supply chain further in due course.
+Jimmy Choo has engaged an internationally respected specialist organisation to manage an audit of our supply chain with a focus on corporate social responsibility.